 Entry Timings: 9.00 AM to 5.00 PM

 Entry Ticket: INR 10 for Indians and INR 250 for Foreigners.
-Camera ticket is INR 25 and Video camera ticket is INR 200.
+The camera ticket is INR 25 and the Video camera ticket is INR 200.

 Raja Mahal in Orchha fort complex

 It is one of the first construction done in Orchha fort complex and served as the official residence of kings till 1783.
 The Raja Mahal is on the right side of the main complex.
 The exterior of the palace is plain with arched windows and passages.
 There are several chambers in the palace, which were used by kings and queens of Orchha.

 The interior walls of these chambers are decorated with murals of social and religious themes.
 The images of Lord Vishnu and goddess with mythical animals and people are the main attraction.
 These murals faded at several places over the years but still in good condition.

 There are open spaces and chambers are built around these.

 Our guide showed a couple of secret passages inside the palace compound.
 She told that these passages were constructed for escape in case of an emergency or enemy attack.
 (There are female guides also in Orchha, which is very rare in India’s historic sites)